Favorite Family Breakfast Spots Around the Main Line

 Nudy’s Cafe

-11 Cricket Avenue Ardmore Multiple Locations Around the Main Line
+11 Cricket Avenue Ardmore and multiple locations around the Main Line

 The first Nudy’s Cafe opened in Devon in 1979 and since that time, the business has grown to include 12 locations around the Main Line.
 The breakfast menu features both upscale items like Ahi Tuna Florentine and Roasted Red Pepper Omelet, as well as straightforward favorites like Blueberry Pancakes and Creamed Chipped Beef.
 Both breakfast and lunch are served all day.
 Open Monday–Friday, 7 am to 4 pm and Saturday and Sunday, 7 am to 3 pm.